-Mondo, the commercial arm of Ausnet Transmission Group Pty Ltd, proposes to develop the Western Victoria Transmission Network Project between Bulgana, north of Ararat, and Sydenham, north-west of Melbourne.
+Mondo, the commercial arm of Ausnet Transmission Group Pty Ltd, proposes to develop the Western Renewables Link Project (formerly known as the Western Victoria Transmission Network Project) between Bulgana, north of Ararat, and Sydenham, north-west of Melbourne.

 The project comprises a new 220 kV transmission line between Bulgana and a new terminal station to be built north of Ballarat, and a new 500 kV transmission line from that new station to a new terminal station to be built adjacent to an existing terminal station at Sydenham.